rcifw/rcifw.github.io/docs/events.md

 # Upcoming

 ## RCIF Open House
-Welcome to another year!
+Welcome to another year at the Research Computing and Informatics Facility (RCIF)!
 We have been hard at work developing resources to enable imaging research across the university and with our industry partners.
-Whether you are just curious or are a long-time user, we invite everyone to attend
+Whether you are just curious or are a long-time user, we invite everyone to attend:

 	RCIF Open House
 	October 1, 2024